starkdg/reventis/README.md

 data structure.

 ```
-reventis.update key longitude latitude date time  object_id descr [id]
+reventis.update key longitude latitude datetime  object_id descr [id]
 ```

 Update an object with another event.
-Date and time are provided in the form MM-DD-YYYY and HH:MM[:SS].
+Date and time are provided in the form YYY-MM-DDTHH:MM[:SS].
   The `descr` string is a descriptive string.
 A unique event id will be assigned by the module.
 This is the normal expected use, but an id can be optionally provided.
 Comlexity is on the order of O(log(N)), where N is the number of indexed events.